Financial Aid - Government Assistance Available

-Loans are available to graduate students and/or their parents to assist in paying for college expenses.
+Unsubsidized loans are available to graduate students to assist in paying for college expenses.
 A student must repay the loan after graduation or withdrawal.
 Before agreeing to a loan, a student should carefully review all terms and conditions of the loan, interest rates, and the amount of monthly payments.

 Federal Direct Student Loan

 This loan program represents an agreement between the university student and the U.S. Department of Education.
-Loan monies may not be released to the student until the student is fully charged.
-The loan will be wire-transferred from the Department of Education to the student’s account as early as the third week of school.
-After the third week of classes, the college will automatically generate and send a refund to Higher One for any loan monies in excess of the student’s account balance.
+Loan monies will not be released to the student until all qualifiers are fully met.
+The loan will be wire-transferred from the Department of Education to the student’s account as early as the fourth week of school.
+After receipt of funds, if a credit exists Drury will send a refund to BankMobile approximately 10 days later.
 Any change in enrollment before the add/drop period may result in a recalculation of loan eligibility.
 Only classes that are required by the student to complete their program of study will be considered in the loan calculation.

 Federal Direct Plus Loan Program (PLUS)

 Graduate students may be eligible to borrow money for educational expenses under this program.
 Loans are certified by the school and approved by the Department of Education.
-These loans carry an interest rate that is variable, not to exceed 8.5 percent.
+These loans carry a fixed interest rate as established annually by the government.
 The amount of this loan may not exceed the student’s cost of attendance minus other aid.
-Repayment begins 60 days after disbursement of the loan, unless a deferment is granted.
+Repayment begins 60 days after disbursement of the loan, unless a deferment is requested and granted.